laurentvv/polyglot-bench/README.md

   - Rust: Uses csv crate with serde integration
   - Go: Uses encoding/csv package
   - TypeScript: Uses csv-parser npm package

+**Note**: In our latest benchmarks, Rust showed the best performance in this test with a score of 11.54, followed by Go (8.97), TypeScript (10.68), and Python (10.38).
+This demonstrates Rust's strength in I/O operations when properly optimized.

 ### Network Operations Tests